Internal Audit Charter

 The external auditors fulfil a statutory duty.
 Effective collaboration between Internal Audit and the external auditors is imperative to ensure effective and efficient audit coverage and resolution of issues of mutual concern.
 Internal Audit ensures that internal control issues raised by the external auditors are addressed.
 Internal and external audit meet annually, upon request from management or external audit to:

-- Discuss the results of the external audit and the management letter
+- Discuss the results of the external audit and the management letter; and

 - Share the results of significant issues arising from internal and external audit work.